tiprankstipranks

 Our businesses operate in highly and increasingly competitive industries, and their inability to compete successfully would materially and adversely affect several aspects of our performance.

-The industries in which our Progressive Leasing, Vive and Four businesses operate are highly and increasingly competitive.
-Progressive Leasing and Vive face competition from national, regional and local operators of lease-to-own stores, virtual lease-to-own companies, traditional and e-commerce retailers (including many that offer layaway programs and title or installment lending), traditional and online sellers of used merchandise, and various types of consumer finance companies that may enable our customers to shop at traditional or online retailers, as well as with rental stores that do not offer their customers a purchase option.
+The industries in which our businesses operate are highly and increasingly competitive.
+For example, Progressive Leasing and Vive face competition from national, regional and local operators of lease-to-own stores, virtual lease-to-own companies, traditional and e-commerce retailers (including many that offer layaway programs and title or installment lending), traditional and online sellers of used merchandise, and various types of consumer finance companies that may enable our customers to shop at traditional or online retailers, as well as with rental stores that do not offer their customers a purchase option.
 Similarly, Four faces competition from other companies who offer buy now, pay later products, many of whom are larger than Four, in addition to some of the competitors mentioned above.
 These competitors may have significantly greater financial and operating resources, greater name recognition in certain markets and more developed products and services, which may allow them to grow faster, including through acquisitions, and to offer more aggressive exclusivity, rebate and/or other incentive payments to existing and potential POS partners, some of whom may be our POS partners.
 This in turn may enable these competitors to enter new markets, which may decrease opportunities for us in those markets.
 Greater name recognition, or better public perception of a competitor's reputation, may help the competitor divert market share, even in established markets.
 Some competitors may be willing to offer competing products on an unprofitable basis (or may have looser decisioning standards or be willing to relax their decisioning standards) in an effort to gain market share, which could compel us to match their pricing and/or decisioning strategy or lose business.
 In addition, some of Progressive Leasing's competitors may be willing to lease certain types of products that we will not agree to lease, enter into customer leases that have services, as opposed to goods, as a significant portion of the lease value, or engage in other practices related to pricing, aggressive rebates and other incentive payments to POS partners, compliance, and other areas that we will not, in an effort to gain market share at our expense.
 Our business relies heavily on relationships with POS partners.
-An increase in competition may cause our POS partners to no longer offer our product and services in favor of our competitors, or to offer our product and services and the products of its competitors simultaneously at the same store locations, which may slow growth in our business and limit or reduce profitability.
+An increase in competition may cause our POS partners to no longer offer our product and services in favor of our competitors, or to offer our product and services and the products of our competitors simultaneously at the same store locations, which may slow growth in our business and limit or reduce profitability.
 Furthermore, our virtual lease-to-own competitors may deploy different business models, such as direct-to-consumer strategies, that forego reliance on POS partner relationships that may prove to be more successful.

 Demand - Risk 1